amaan4152/3DPoseEvaluator/README.md

     - `END=`: argument to specify the frame to end analysis (must know prior to execution of pose evaluator)

-Extra flags of interest (all flags have to be after `docker run` and preceed the name of the image:
+Extra flags of interest (all flags have to be after `docker run` and preceed the name of the image):
  - `--named <container name>`: provide name of container to reaccess it again
  - `--rm`: remove the container when its job is done
  - `--gpus all`: given that you have a supported Linux distro, use this flag to utilize GPU compute capabilities.
 Setup guide for NVIDIA container toolkit: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html